AI and watsonx - IBM Careers

 We aspire to make a lasting, positive impact on the world in business ethics, the environment and the communities in which we work and live in.

 We actively support initiatives such as Call for Code that bring technology to underserved communities.
-By working with partners like the United Nations and the Linux Foundation on open source projects, we can fight systemic racism, improve clean water access and more.
+Working with partners like the United Nations and the Linux Foundation on open-source projects, we are able to fight systemic racism, improve clean water access and more.

 We empower our IBMers to exemplify behavior that fosters a culture of conscious inclusion and belonging, where innovation can thrive.
 We're dedicated to promoting, advancing and celebrating the plurality of thought from those of all backgrounds and experiences.